rydmike/flex_color_scheme/README.md

          ),
 ```

+### Example 5 - Passing All the Values Back and Forth to the HomePage

 The rest of the additions in the stateful MaterialApp are just passing in current values and getting a new value for
 it via callbacks for all our settings and their current values.

+It is certainly getting tedious to do it this way by now, but since it was stated that we would not add any
+advanced state management solution or verbose inherited widget to these bundled examples.
+We are sticking to this
+way in this more complex example as well.
+Let at the same time be a good example of why and when a state management
+solution should really be considered.

 ```dart
        // themeMode value and change callback.